SAP-samples/datahub-integration-examples/AppIntegrationExample/README.md

 This scenario exemplifies the use of SAP Data Hub / SAP Data Intelligence to extract, store, transform, and analyse data from several SAP applications in order to create a 360° customer view.
 For this 360° customer view the scenario provides selected data from SAP Cloud for Customer (customer orders), SAP Marketing Cloud (opportunities and complaints), and SAP S/4 HANA (customer returns) that are usefull to monitor the customer's overall satisfaction and to react on early signs of a loss risk.
 When using the transformation part in a SAP HANA system the scenario creates under certain conditions a unified customer ID to build a single view of the customer.
 The scenario can be run as is but of course you can also use it as a template and adapt it to your own requirements.

 ## Requirements
-Before you start using the example, please make sure that:
+Before you start using the example, please make yourself familier with

-- You are familiar with the basic concepts of SAP Data Hub Modeling such Pipelines (Graphs), Operators and Dockerfiles.
-For more information, you may refer to the Modeling Guide for SAP Data Hub that is available on the SAP Help Portal (https://help.sap.com/viewer/p/SAP_DATA_HUB).
+- the basic concepts of SAP Data Hub Modeling such Pipelines (Graphs), Operators and Dockerfiles.
+For more information, you may refer to the Modeling Guide for SAP Data Hub that is available on the SAP Help Portal (https://help.sap.com/viewer/p/SAP_DATA_HUB),
-- You are familiar with the basic concepts of SAP Analytics Cloud (https://help.sap.com/viewer/p/SAP_ANALYTICS_CLOUD).
+- the basic concepts of SAP Analytics Cloud (https://help.sap.com/viewer/p/SAP_ANALYTICS_CLOUD),
-- You are familiar with using SAP Business APIs, in particular OData APIs (https://api.sap.com/).
+- using SAP Business APIs, in particular OData APIs (https://api.sap.com/).

 ## Overview
-The following picture provides a technical overview of the scenario:<br>
+The following picture provides a technical overview of the scenario:<br><br>
 ![](doc/images/E2E_Scenario_Overview2.png)

 ### Extract